Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Instead of using the ModelState.IsValid to check the Validation automatically, we can also check the validation manually by creating an instance of the Validator class and then invoking the Validate method.
 For a better understanding, please look at the following code.

 With the above changes, run the application and see the expected behavior.
 Note that not all rules defined in FluentValidation will work with ASP.NET’s client-side validation.
-For example, rules defined using a condition (with When/Unless), custom validators, or calls to Must will not run on the client side.
-The client-side support the following validators:
+For example, rules defined using a condition (with When/Unless), Custom Validators, or Calls to Must will not run on the client side.
+The client-side validation supports the following Validator Methods in ASP.NET Core:

 - NotNull/NotEmpty